 Learn about sign language or interpreting careers, access information about sign language programs, read what it takes to be an interpreter, and discover the legal ramifications.
-Feel free to contact our office for information on our hiring process.

 MT&A was chosen as one of the Future 50 Small Businesses in St. Louis by Small Business Monthly.
 But why does this matter, and why is quality important?

 A shortage of qualified sign language interpreters in St. Louis has been the topic in our community for a few years.
 But it’s culprit is misunderstood.

 The value of higher education for sign language interpreters cannot be measured, because it improves knowledge base and people skills.